Structural coloration: Photonic crystals

 Photonic crystals can be formed in different ways.
 In Parides sesostris, the emerald-patched cattleheart butterfly, photonic crystals are formed of arrays of nano-sized holes in the chitin of the wing scales.
 The holes have a diameter of about 150 nanometres and are about the same distance apart.
 The holes are arranged regularly in small patches; neighbouring patches contain arrays with differing orientations.
 The result is that these emerald-patched cattleheart scales reflect green light evenly at different angles instead of being iridescent.
 In Lamprocyphus augustus, a weevil from Brazil, the chitin exoskeleton is covered in iridescent green oval scales.
 These contain diamond-based crystal lattices oriented in all directions to give a brilliant green coloration that hardly varies with angle.
 The scales are effectively divided into pixels about a micrometre wide.
 Each such pixel is a single crystal and reflects light in a direction different from its neighbours.

+The ctenophore Beroe cucumis has two-dimensional photonic crystals formed by the densely packed cilia of the comb plates.
+The regular nanoscale arrangement of the cilia causes constructive interference of light across the visible spectrum, producing the characteristic shifting iridescence of the comb rows.
+The high refractive index of seawater, compared with air, broadens the reflected wavelength range relative to what the same structure would produce in a terrestrial setting, enriching the iridescent effect.